PouceHeure/blog/content/projects/project_visual-control.md

 ### Estimation of Theta

-To compute the orientation of the lane at the target point, we calculate the tangent to the fitted curve:
+To compute the orientation of the lane at the target point, the tangent to the fitted curve is calculated:

 {{< equation >}}
 \Theta = \arctan\left( \frac{df}{dv}(v_t) \right)